avidml/website/exampleSite/content/blog/2023-in-review.md

 | Feb 2023 |  Organized a community workshop around Ethics and Performance
 | Mar 2023 |  Organized a participatory workshop in Mozilla Festival 2023
 | Apr 2023 |  ARVA is recognized as a United States nonprofit organization
-| May 2023 |  Awarded the [Magic Grant](https://brown.columbia.edu/portfolio/avid-a-community-driven-approach-to-mitigating-ai-failures/) by the Brown Institute for Media Innovation
+| May 2023 |  Awarded the [Magic Grant](https://brown.columbia.edu/portfolio/avid-a-community-driven-approach-to-mitigating-ai-failures/) by Brown Institute for Media Innovation
-| Jun 2023 |  Organized two [CRAFT workshops](https://facctconference.org/2023/acceptedcraft) in the FAccT conference (in collaboration with HuggingFace, UNICEF, and Northwestern)
+| Jun 2023 |  Organized two [CRAFT workshops](https://facctconference.org/2023/acceptedcraft) in FAccT 2023 (in collaboration with Hugging Face, UNICEF, and Northwestern)
 | | [Responded](https://avidml.org/blog/ntia-response/) to the NTIA AI Accountability Policy Request
 | | Our joint research with Data & Society on AI red teaming was funded by Omidyar Network
-| July 2023 | Announced integration with [garak](garak.ai) nd first release of `avidtools`
+| July 2023 | Announced integration with [garak](garak.ai), released first version of our Python SDK `avidtools` and our API
 | | Kicked off our taxonomy Working Group
 | Aug 2023 | Partnered with AI Village to organize the largest ever [AI red teaming event](https://www.hackthefuture.com/defcon)
-| | Tech Policy Press [Op-ed](https://www.techpolicy.press/can-we-red-team-our-way-to-ai-accountability/) on Generative AI Red Teaming
+| | Published an [Op-ed](https://www.techpolicy.press/can-we-red-team-our-way-to-ai-accountability/)  in Tech Policy Press on Generative AI Red Teaming
 | Oct 2023 | Announced integration with [Apollo](https://apolloapi.io/)
 | | Released a [Policy Brief](https://datasociety.net/library/ai-red-teaming-is-not-a-one-stop-solution-to-ai-harms-recommendations-for-using-red-teaming-for-ai-accountability/) on AI red teaming with Data & Society
 | Nov 2023 | Released [Biasaware](https://huggingface.co/spaces/avid-ml/biasaware) as an open-source tool for dataset bias detection
-| Dec 2023 | Our builders Cohort 2 starts work on the AVID API/DB and Editorial UI
+| Dec 2023 | Our builders Cohort 2 started work on the AVID API/DB and Editorial UI

 ## Looking ahead to 2024